 Test your homocysteine level and up your B vitamin intake

-Homocysteine can be tested either through your doctor or using a home test kit.
-If your homocysteine level is above 9 units and there any signs or symptoms of memory problems, we recommend supplementing with a homocysteine lowering formula.
-This should provide vitamin B6 (20 to 100mg), B12 (100 to 500mcg), and folic acid (400mcg to 1,000mcg) a day or, better still, take an all-round homocysteine-lowering formula containing TMG and B2 as well.
+Homocysteine can be tested either through your Doctor, Nutritional Therapist or using a functional testing company.
+If your homocysteine level is above 9 units and there are any signs or symptoms of memory problems, we recommend supplementing with a homocysteine lowering formula.
+This should provide vitamin B6 (20 to 100mg), B12 (100 to 500mcg), and folic acid (400mcg to 1,000mcg) a day or, better still, take an all-round homocysteine-lowering formula containing TMG (trimethylglycine) and B2 as well.
 N-Acetyl Cysteine (500mg a day) may also help or, alternatively, chose a homocysteine formula which uses a special form of B12, methyl B12, which works best.

 Up your intake of essential omega-3 fats

-This means eating fish at least twice a week, seeds on most days and supplementing omega 3 fish oils.
+This means eating fish 2-3 times a week, nuts and seeds on most days and supplementing with omega 3 fish oils.

 The best fish for Omega 3, the fat that’s linked with improving mood, are: mackerel (1,400mg per 100g/3oz) herring/kipper (1,000mg) sardines (1,000mg),fresh tuna (900mg), anchovy (900mg), salmon (800mg), trout (500mg).
 Tuna, being high in mercury, is best eaten not more than twice a month.
 Swordfish and marlin are best avoided or eaten very infrequently for the same reason..

 The best seeds are flax seeds and pumpkin seeds.
 Flax seeds are so small they are best ground and sprinkled on cereal.
-Alternatively, use flax seed oil, for example in salad dressings.
+Alternatively, you use flax seed oil, for example in salad dressings.
 While technically providing omega 3 only about 5% of the type of omega 3 (alpha linolenic acid) in these seeds is converted in your body into EPA.
 Walnuts are a super nutritious plant source of omega 3, as well as loaded with fibre.
 About 14 walnuts halves can give you 28g of omega 3 per serving.
 Finally avocados are very high in omega 3 fats in the form of (alpha linolenic acid) and rich in antioxidants too.